About

 • ClinicalTrials.gov — The NLM registry of clinical research.
 450K+ trials, updated via the AACT database (Aggregate Analysis of ClinicalTrials.gov).

-• FDA Orange Book — The FDA’s list of approved drug products with patent and exclusivity data.
-Updated monthly, typically around the 25th.
+• FDA Orange and Purple Books — The FDA’s list of approved drug and biologic products with patent and exclusivity data.
 We track historical changes to surface what is new each cycle.

 • USPTO Patent Records — Patent filings linked to drug programs and companies, used to contextualize pipeline and exclusivity data.